 Map of the area

 This map shows you where the site is in relation to Athens (just hover your mouse over the red markers).
-You can use the controls on the left to zoom in and out of the map, and you can move the map around by holding down your mouse button and moving the mouse around.
-The "Satellite" view isn't especially interesting as the resolution for the area isn't as detailed as that for Athens itself, although you can make out the Telesterion, the Propylaia and the Museum.
+You can use the controls to zoom in and out of the map, and you can move the map around by holding down your mouse button and moving the mouse around.
+Try the Satellite view; you can make out the Telesterion, the Propylaia and the Museum.